Haris-09/Optimizing_a_Pipeline_in_Azure/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+- The dataset provided in this project is UCI Bank Marketing Dataset.
+This dataset contains information about financial and personal details of customers like job, martial status, education, salary, etc. The y colum or the labels indicates whether the customer subscribed to the fixed term deposit or not.
+This depicts that this is a classifiacation broblem with two classes or a binary classification problem.

+- For this problem we used two approaches HyperDrive and AutoML.
+Finally we compared the performance.

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**